 Here is a DOS directory listing of my configuration directory:

 If your old system has an "Overlay" folder, then create it on the new system.

-If you have job retention turned on in the old system and wished to try preserving the completed jobs, you can copy the spool folder from the old system to the new.
-The spool folder contains folders for individual queues so you'll be copying the job files as well.
+If you have job retention turned on in the old system and wished to preserve the completed jobs, you can copy the spool folder from the old system to the new.
+The spool folder contains folders for individual queues, so you'll be copying the job files as well.
 They should match up with the settings in the database.